 The term is one for a theater that mostly showed low-budget exploitation films that were full of over-the-top dialogue, violence, and sex—and usually some pretty outlandish plots, special effects, and characters.
 The name comes from a theater practice known as the “grind policy,” a film-programming strategy dating back to the early 1920s which continuously showed movies at cut-rate ticket prices that typically rose over the course of the day.

 Tarantino and Rodriguez grew up in these theaters, absorbing thousands of hours of blacksploitation, horror, women-in-prison, martial arts, spaghetti westerns, samurai, and revenge flicks—an influence that can be seen in early movies from both of their films.

-Death Proof was the story of a retired movie stuntman, who goes by the moniker of Stuntman Mike (Kurt Russell).
-He's not quite right in the head and gets his jollies by finding groups of young women, following them for a while, and then killing them on the highway in a suped up muscle car that has been "death proofed" with a roll cage and other modifications typically made by stunt drivers for cars that are intended to crash on screen.
+Death Proof is the story of a retired movie fall guy, who goes by the moniker of Stuntman Mike (Kurt Russell).
+He’s not quite right in the head and gets his jollies by finding groups of young women, following them for a while, and then killing them on the highway in a suped up muscle car that has been “death proofed” with a roll cage and other modifications typically made by stunt drivers for cars that are intended to crash on screen.

 He gets away with it because he has a knack for making the crashes look like accidents.It’s a women’s power movie and it’s also a tribute to classic car chase movies like Dirty Mary Crazy Larry, Gone in 60 Seconds (“the original, not that Angelina Jolie bullshit”), and Vanishing Point (1971).

 The first half of the movie follows a set of friends who are ultimately killed by Stuntman Mike in a particularly gruesome crash.
 The second group of women he targets later in another state, unbenownst to him, turn out to be two actresses and two female stunt actors on a break from filming a movie nearby.